shaik1002/biggitlabbomb/doc/user/compliance/audit_events.md

 Audit events can be viewed at the group, project, instance, and sign-in level.
 Each level has different audit events which it logs.

-### Sign-in audit events

-Successful sign-in events are the only audit events available at all tiers.
-To see successful sign-in events:

-1. On the left sidebar, select your avatar.
-1. Select **Edit profile > Authentication log**.

-After upgrading to a paid tier, you can also see successful sign-in events on audit event pages.

 ### Group audit events

 DETAILS: